naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

   * Keep in mind that while the sample question provided looks simple, there are a bunch of gotchas to work through, and doing the project (setup | code | tests | documentation | deployment) in one sitting is pretty tough. *For example: how would a candidate handle collisions in the short url?*
   * The candidate should be expected to provide a working demo of their project (and run their test suite, if applicable) to the interviewers -- this is how we verify the "hard" requirements.
 * A mid-level engineer should struggle to finish the requirements for the project.
 A senior may also have a difficult time doing all the aspects, but should be able to get to "demo state".
-* If there are any gaps in the candidate project, or if the candidate did not finish the project, the interviewers can use the 1 hour time slot to pair-program with the candidate, discuss any difficulties the candidate faced, come up with ways to determine if the candidate can be coached to a solution, or ask questions that would solve any lingering doubts in the interviewer.
+* If there are any gaps in the candidate project, or if the candidate did not finish the project, the interviewers can use the 1 hour time slot to pair-program with the candidate, discuss any difficulties the candidate faced, coach the candidate to a solution, or ask questions that would solve any lingering doubts in the interviewer.
 * Phase 1 should encapsulate an entire functioning project, where Phase 2 and beyond evaluate refactoring, design, increased scope, or deployments.
 Phase 1 is the meat of what is being evaluated, where Phase 2 onwards are supplementary.
 Review the candidate's git history for the project to see how they break up their work.

 ## Final Thoughts

 In one of the instances where I was given this kind of interview, (similar to the sample above) was able to do all the phases in the project by the end.
 In another instance, I was only able to barely solve Phase 1 before my time was up.
 I thought I had failed it.
 During my one hour review with the interviewers, they had me implement the logic for phase 2 in front of them.
 Again, I thought I did poorly.
 At the end of the day, the recruiter told me that I did *really* well on the project.
-I found it so refreshing to be evaluated by something that felt so ***real.*** This project wasn't just a race to implement all the features -- but to pick and choose how to best solve the problem, how to structure your code in a way that would allow you to iterate, and overall, deliver the most important thing to your customer (a complete, workable software implementation).
+I found it so refreshing to be evaluated by something that felt so ***real.*** This project wasn't a race to implement all the features -- but to plan how to best solve the problem, to execute and iterate, to communicate your approach, and overall, deliver the most important thing to your customer (a complete, working software implementation).

-If there is one thing I'd like you to take away, it's this: LeetCode interviews aren't inherently *bad,* but we've allowed it to become the end-all, be-all for software engineering interviews, even when it doesn't relate to the work that we do on a daily basis.
+If there is one thing I'd like you to take away, it's this: LeetCode interviews aren't inherently *bad,* but we've allowed it to become the end-all, be-all for senior software engineering interviews, even when it doesn't relate to the work that we do on a daily basis.

 When you swing a hammer, everything looks a nail.
 As software engineers, we need to evaluate if there are better tools for the job.
 We've taken a look at the various alternatives to conducting software engineering interviews and discussed the pro's and con's of each one.
 Hopefully, you can take this information, start a conversation with your company's hiring team, and change the interviewing process to work better for everyone involved!